platanus/guides/protocol/tinytalks/README.md

 1. Pick a topic from the [tinytalk issues]
 1. Label the issue with the `taken` label
-1. Make a comment commiting to a data to do the talk
+1. Comment the issue committing to a date to do the talk :calendar:

 [new issue]: https://github.com/platanus/guides/issues/new